dhorow855/bubble/README.md

-# Bubble, built on top of Michael Hart's Rails Tutorial, is an exclusive platform
+# Bubble, built on top of Michael Hartl's Rails Tutorial,
-that empowers thought leaders to share ideas and develop relationships.
+is an exclusive platform that empowers thought leaders to share ideas and develop relationships.